pcubillos/pyratbay/docs/tutorial.rst

 can include multiple models, simply by concatenating multiple models (and parameters) one after the other in the config file.

-More details about the parameters TBD in a different page.
+TBD: Add details about the models' parameters in a different page.

 To compute a ``Pyrat`` model spectrum run the following script: